310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Keito %}
 Ah, you guys wouldn’t know, would you?
 Well, it *was* from before your time.

-That having been said, the scale of the battle, the people involved, and everything else—all of it is much different from the Battle of the Sea God[^3], and neither do I think another miracle could come about like it did then.
+That having been said, the scale of the battle, the people involved, and everything else — all of it is much different from the Battle of the Sea God[^3], and neither do I think another miracle could come about like it did then.

 And we aren’t so wishy-washy as to wait idly, hoping for a miracle to happen.
 We're going to intervene in the war circulating in this region, and win every battle until we come out victorious in the qualifying rounds.
 {% endbubble %}